All rules and procedures will be regularly reviewed and restrictions may be lifted.

 - Contactless payment only for DIY waste charges (receipts can be sent by text or email)

-- Some sites might mean that only one person at a time can access a container.
+- At some sites only one person at a time can access a container.

 - Every other parking space has been cordoned off.

 All sites will be open Monday to Sunday, 8am - 5pm (8am - 8pm on Thursdays between April and September only).
 You do not need to book.

 When there are long waiting times to enter the HWRC staff may close the queue earlier than the advertised closing time based on an assessment of the queue time, If you have queued near to closing time you may continue to queue off the highway, but please be aware that you may not gain entry when the gates close at 5pm.

 Staff are not able to help unload vehicles to maintain social distancing and avoid unnecessary contact.
 If you can't manage large/heavy items by yourself safely, you can bring a member of your household to assist.

 When approaching a member of staff to ask a question, ensure you remain at least 2m away.

 Site staff have the option of wearing face coverings and additional PPE, and some have chosen to do so.
 PPE is not mandatory, and we support the decision made by each staff member.

 All sites have CCTV and site teams have bodycams.
 There is a zero-tolerance of abuse and threatening behaviour to site teams.
 We may ban anyone breaking these rules from our sites.

 In order to maintain social distancing, we have cordoned off every other parking space, effectively reducing site capacity by half.